Sticky Garlic Tofu Noodles Recipe

-- Corn Starch: the secret to thicken the sauce at the end, it really makes a difference.
-I like Anthony’s brand organic corn starch best.
+- Corn Starch: the secret to thickening the sauce at the end, it really makes a difference.
 I use it weekly to make crispy potatoes and tofu!

 - Rice Noodles – I like to use stir fry noodles as they are super versatile.
 These rice noodles have a great texture and work in any Asian-inspired dish.

-- Sweet Chili Sauce: gives this dish a bright flavor and sweetness, I love adding this Thai Chili Sauce over noodles or rice, it has a great flavor and is vegan and gluten free.
+- Chili Sauce: or chili oil gives this dish a bright flavor and a little heat, I love adding this Thai Chili Garlic Sauce over noodles or rice.

 - Sesame Seeds – I love adding a handful of these sesame seeds to finish off this noodle recipe!
 These seeds add a nice crunch and light flavor to the dish.